• Skip to primary navigation

 Bug Repellent

-While my beloved home state lush with greenery is a sight to behold in spring and summer months, pesky mosquitos also come with the territory.
+While my beloved home state lush with greenery is a sight to behold in spring and summer months, pesky mosquitoes also come with the territory.

 While repellent containing deet has consistently been proven to be the most effective at keeping these guys away, I’ve also had some luck with Avon Skin So Soft products (the bubble bath smells amazing!).
 While they weren’t originally intended for the purposes of keeping bugs away, many people have found them to be a great, more natural-smelling alternative to harsh and sticky bug sprays!